Skip to content

 Introduction

 Our website provides dynamically generated synteny plots.
 Synteny plots are useful for visualising the gene content and order conservation following the duplication of entire chromosomes or chromosomal segments.
 The chromosomes resulting from a whole genome duplication event will initially have the same gene content and order, however, given evolutionary time, chromosomal segments will be rearranged and these patterns will become scrambled.
-Despite this, we can identify syntenic segments dating back to the 1R and 2R WGD events in present genomes - these can be seen using out synteny plots.
+Despite this, we can identify syntenic segments dating back to the 1R and 2R WGD events in present genomes - these can be seen using our synteny plots.

 Synteny settings